-Expats moving to Angola’s capital may have much to consider and plan for.
-Although elements of culture shock may be felt and visa processes can be stressful, Luanda has much to offer in terms of its people, cuisine, climate and natural beauty.
-No doubt expats will experience ups and downs when moving to this city and here is a list of some of the pros and cons of living in Luanda.
+Expats moving to Angola’s capital will have much to consider and plan for.
+Although elements of culture shock may be felt and visa processes can be stressful, Luanda has plenty to offer in terms of its people, cuisine, climate and natural beauty.
+Expats will undoubtedly experience ups and downs when moving to Luanda, and we've listed some of those pros and cons below.

 + PRO: Beautiful people and culture